Yet another bitcoin stock exchange is about to bite the dust.

 “I will be making a detailed post explaining more later on.
 I know this will be hard for some of you, but please try to hold off on the conspiracy theories until then,” wrote Ukyo in his announcement about the closure of the site.

-In a short follow-up post, he admitted that the decision to shut down had been a recent one.
+, he admitted that the decision to shut down had been a recent one.

 We have reached out to him for more information and will update this article accordingly if and when we hear back.